JiscSD/octopus/e2e/README.md

 ### Logged In

 These test areas of the site that do require authentication.
+Note that these tests have a setup dependency; this will run first, log in all the test users and store the browser state in a file that is reused by the LoggedIn tests.
+This saves us having to repeatedly log in in each separate test that needs it.

 They are split into respective parts of the site:

 ```
 browse.e2e.spec.ts